charlie-akin/charlie-akin/README.md

 ##  Who Am I?
-My name is Charlie Akin and I am a senior studying business analytics at The University of Tennessee Knoxville.
+My name is Charlie Akin and I am a senior studying Business Analytics at The University of Tennessee Knoxville.
 I love learning about coding and optimizing things.

-## My interest 👀
+## My interests 👀
 - Statistics
 - R programming
 - Python
 - SQL
 - System optimization
 - Learning
 - Working out
 - Having fun with friends

-## 📖 I’m currently learning ...
+## 📖 Currently learning...
 - Python
-- Text analytics in python
+- Text analytics in Python
 - SQL

+## Get in touch with me!
+Here is my LinkedIn www.linkedin.com/in/charlieakin